 Objectives of the Black Revolution

 The growth in the economy of India has increased commercial energy consumption.
 This has caused higher reliability of oil on a larger scale.
 The use of biofuels can reduce the dependence on oil and also lessen greenhouse gas emissions.
 Hence the black revolution takes a significant kick-start on promoting biofuels in India.

 - Less Production: Since ethanol is a product of the sugar industry, sugar mills are the main suppliers of it.
 However, the production of bioethanol has been insufficient to meet the demands of petrol.
 This causes a supply of only 50% of bioethanol to the total petrol used.
-The uncertain price of bioethanol is also one of th
+The uncertain price of bioethanol is also one of the

 - Limited Sugarcane Availability: Another challenge faced by the black revolution was the scarcity of sugarcane crops.
 A quarter of the field will have to be distributed for the production of sugarcane crops, this can cause a major setback for the other crops and lead to inflation.
 A policy in India’s biofuel production guidelines clearly states that the production of surplus food should not be compromised for fuel requirements.

 - Lack of Alternatives: The lack of alternatives is a major challenge.
-Despite the fact that Jatropha seeds contain an inedible oil that may be processed and used as biofuel, it has often failed to find a market.
+Even though Jatropha seeds contain an inedible oil that may be processed and used as biofuel, it has often failed to find a market.

 - Handling issues: Since ethanol is highly flammable, it requires the utmost precautions in handling and transporting the product.
 Ethanol marks obligatory safety and risk measures in all phases of production.